-Standard features on ExpressVPN include strong encryption, access to servers in 94 countries, an allowance of five simultaneous connections, and the ability to unblock Netflix and many other streaming services.
+Standard features on ExpressVPN include strong encryption, access to servers in 94 countries (with local IP addresses), an allowance of five simultaneous connections, and the ability to securely access Netflix and many other streaming services.
 Apps are available for Windows, macOS, Linux, Android, and iOS.

 - Split tunneling per device at the router level

-- Both split-include and split-exclude possible with the desktop apps
+- Both split-include and split-exclude are possible with the desktop apps

 - Very good speeds